×

 Application networking

-• Set up public cloud load balancers.
+• Set up public load balancers.
 Provide the ability to set up private load balancers and up to one additional load balancer when required.

 • Set up native OpenShift router service.
 Provide the ability to set the router as private and add up to one additional router shard.